jscheid/prettier.el/README.md

 ## Installation

-Head to the [Releases
-page](https://github.com/jscheid/prettier.el/releases/) and download a tarball, then `M-x package-install-file`.
-It would be nice if the package could be installed through a repository such as MELPA, but the nature of the package makes that quite difficult.

 A `node` executable needs to be on `exec-path`.
 It is recommended to provide a recent version of Node since older versions tend to be significantly slower. `prettier` also uses the Emacs `nvm` package so